MMIX2009/streamlit-oscilloscope/README.md

-# Virtual Oscilloscope - Streamlit App
+# Streamlit Oscilloscope - Streamlit App

 ## Overview
 This project is a **Virtual Oscilloscope** implemented using **Streamlit**.
 It allows users to visualize waveforms with adjustable settings such as **input type, gain, time division, voltage division, offsets, and color scheme**.